Skip to main content

 Admission Requirements

-• All international applicants from non-English-speaking countries must take the TOEFL or IELTS exams unless they have completed one year or more of study in the United States, Canada or Great Britain.
+• All international applicants from non-English-speaking countries must take TOEFL, IELTS, or Duolingo English Test unless they have completed one year or more of study in the United States, Canada, Great Britain, Australia, or New Zealand.

 • All international applicants must provide an officially translated transcript certifying course-by-course equivalence with the US grading system and showing the cumulative GPA.
 A list of accredited foreign credential evaluation services can be found via NACES (National Association of Credential Evaluation Services) at www.naces.org/members.html.